 Donot splurge too much on the interior of the shop but you will have to ensure that the customer who comes will be comfortable in the layout of the store.

-A separate space room with closable door is necessary as a fitting room.
+A separate space room with a closable door is necessary as a fitting room.
 This privacy is a minimum requirement for a professional shop.
 This can be done away with, in a less professional set up where extra space is impossible.
 Some tailoring shops manage with a separate cubicle made with detachable side walls and a curtain in the place of door

 Sewing is messy and the cloth storage is even more.
 Ensure that the customer who come to your shop doesn’t see the clustered shop and get the wrong impression.
 A curtain strategically placed can help.
 Or get big storage shelves which can be closed